Nitaicandra/Opengl-simple-translation-rotation-render/README.md

 An opengl program that renders a wireframe 3d cube to the screen and allows you to move it with your keyboard

-Implements hand written Translations Rotation and Projection matricies
+Implemented using hand written translation rotation and projection matricies with a custom matrix multiplication function.

 Built using Visual studio